 - Somewhat; to some extent: he came back looking a bit annoyedMore example sentences

 - I must admit to finding it a bit slow to begin with and rather drawn out in some places.

 - This goes some way to explaining why my cupboard is a bit bare when it comes to clothes.

 - They are a good side but we were a bit better and hopefully this result shows we are now on our way.

 bit by bit

-- Gradually: the school was built bit by bit over the yearsMore example sentences
+- Gradually: bit by bit the truth started to emergeMore example sentences

 - The lesson is, undo communism slowly, bit by bit, and don't expect democracy overnight.